Databricks

 Installation

-Otherwise SQLMesh's Databricks implementation uses the Databricks SQL Connector to connect to Databricks by default.
-If your project contains PySpark DataFrames in Python models then it will use Databricks Connect to connect to Databricks.
 SQLMesh's Databricks Connect implementation supports Databricks Runtime 13.0 or higher.
-If SQLMesh detects you have Databricks Connect installed then it will use it for all Python models (so both Pandas and PySpark DataFrames).
+If SQLMesh detects that you have Databricks Connect installed, then it will use it for all Python models (both Pandas and PySpark DataFrames).

-For example this allows SQLMesh to be configured to run SQL on a Databricks SQL Warehouse while still routing DataFrame operations to a normal Databricks Cluster.
+connection options.
+For example, these options could configure SQLMesh to run SQL on a Databricks SQL Warehouse while still routing DataFrame operations to a normal Databricks Cluster.

 Connection options